Visiting Assistant Professor

 Ph.
 D. University of South Florida 2006

-Office: Science Village Admin., room 121
+Office: Bush Science Center, room 118A

 My research focuses on kleptoplasty in Sacoglossans, an unusual relationship where sea slugs steal, maintain, and use chloroplasts from their algal food sources, for up to 11 months in some species.
 I am interested in how the chloroplasts are sequestered by the sea slugs, and how they can be maintained and remain functional in some species for such extended periods of time.
 My research strongly suggests that the sea slug Elysia chlorotica has acquired functional, nuclear encoded algal genes from its food source, Vaucheria litorea, via horizontal gene transfer.
 These transferred genes likely help the extreme, long term maintenance of chloroplasts in this species.
 I utilize an integrated approach to understanding this phenomenon incorporating physiological, cell and molecular, genetic, genomic, and microscopical techniques.
 I am also interested in phycology, including phylogenetics, and I am currently helping to examine the genome of the algae Vaucheria litorea.